openglbook/openglbook.com/_includes/chapter-2-content.md

 The next major change is that we only call `glBindBuffer` once and bind both of the vertex attributes to this buffer.
-Next, we upload the entire `Vertices` array into the GPU’s memory, containing our three instances of `Vertex`.
+Next, we upload the entire `Vertices` array into the GPU's memory, containing our three instances of `Vertex`.

 ## Stride and Pointer ##